Skip to content

 This is arguably one of the most important steps in your sales process.
 How you respond to a potential customer will set the tone for your relationship going forward.

-When a prospect is interested in what you're selling, they'll fill out a form on your site, give you a call, or send you a message.
+When a prospect is interested in what you’re selling, they’ll show intent by filling out a form on your site, calling you, or messaging you.
+At Cognism, we’ve found that the faster you respond to these B2B buyers, the better.

 We call this strategy speed to lead.